Prego Italian Restaurant

 Chef Ricky has recently joined the team as Italian Chef de Cuisine after sharing his love of food and cooking in such far-flung places as China, India, and Australia.
 We were pleased to have the chance to learn about his driving style over lunch this month.

 At the next bend in the road, we encountered the Truffle-Scented Cream of Field Mushroom Soup (RM42).
-Earthy aromas promised concentrated flavors, but my favorite part of this course was the texture: Creamy and blended, but not a puree.
+Earthy aromas promised concentrated flavours, but my favourite part of this course was the texture: Creamy and blended, but not a puree.
 The soup held enough meatiness to remind consumers that mostly mushrooms went into its creation, with just a little broth and cream to hold it together.

 Pasta To-Die-For at Prego